Home » Blog » News » NotAgain Campaign: Raising Government Awareness on Maternal Health in Nigeria

 Nigeria, Katsina.
 A mother with her baby with spina bifida malformation at the special baby care unit.
 She gave birth at home and then came to the hospital to look after her new baby born. © Photograph: Pep Bonet

 Women are about 50 percent of the population and deserve the best care.
-While the Nigerian government is proactive to address the challenges many mothers still suffer from lack of access to health, poor conditions and poor quality of life.
+While the Nigerian government is proactive to address the challenges many mothers still suffer from a lack of access to health, poor conditions, and poor quality of life.
 A healthy child needs a healthy mother.
 When the health of a mother is ensured, you ensure the health of the family and that of the nation.

-Also, simple interventions such as exclusive breastfeeding, keeping a newborn’s umbilical cord wound clean and dry to prevent infection, promoting skin-to-skin contact between newborns and their mothers to regulate the baby’s body temperature and breathing will go a long way in preventing maternal and newborn deaths.
+Also, simple interventions such as exclusive breastfeeding, keeping a newborn’s umbilical cord wound clean and dry to prevent infection, and promoting skin-to-skin contact between newborns and their mothers to regulate the baby’s body temperature and breathing will go a long way in preventing maternal and newborn deaths.

 AwardSpace has always been a firm supporter of social causes assisting organizations in the development of their web presence.

-If you’re just starting with your social enterprise and need to spread the word about it to the world with a 0$ budget, we offer a completely FREE Web Hosting.
+If you’re just starting with your social enterprise and need to spread the word about it to the world with a 0$ budget, we offer completely FREE Web Hosting.

 Build your website without any expenses and become a change-maker in your community!